 We’re looking for industry graduates interested in using their qualifications or working skills to contribute to the development of the code.
 Benefits for you include

 - a competitive salary of $60,500 + super,

 - the opportunity to develop professional skills and transferable insights, and

 - access to a network of building and plumbing professionals.

 You will also enjoy all the benefits of working within the Australian Public Service environment – while learning and furthering your career.

 If this sounds like you, take the next step in your career and apply now!

 What is the Cadetship?

-The Cadetship provides graduates with a unique insight into the development of the NCC and the opportunity to develop skills relevant to the construction industry.
+Our Cadetship Program provides graduates with a unique insight into the development of the NCC and the opportunity to develop skills relevant to the construction industry.

-Applicants with good communication and research capabilities and strong team work skills are sought.
+We’re seeking applicants with strong team work, communication and research skills.
 Given the nature of the ABCB's work, applicants who have studied or worked in the following fields are encouraged to apply: